marcovsuri/quiz-app/README.md

     mkdir -p ~/quiz-app/student-results
     ```

-3. Generate question CSV files:
+3. Generate question CSV files: **You will need the raw XHTML files containing quiz questions and their answers from Mr.
+   Piper**
     - Navigate to the `/python` directory
     - Use the provided Python script to generate question CSV files from your source material
     - Place the generated CSV files in the `~/quiz-app/chapter-questions/` directory